City of Philadelphia trusted site

 Working the Polls

-Every four years (ex.
-2025, 2029, etc.) voters elect a Judge of Election and a Majority and Minority Inspector for their voting division.
-These officials administer the elections in each of the 1,703 divisions throughout Philadelphia.
+Every four years (for example, 2025, 2029, etc.), voters elect a Judge of Election and a Majority and Minority Inspector for their voting division.
+These officials administer elections in each of the 1,703 divisions throughout Philadelphia.

 • Majority Inspectors, Minority Inspectors, Clerks, and Machine Inspectors are paid $200 for working on Election Day.